bam241/cyfco/README.rst

 cy-FCO
 ###################################################

-Set of archetype develop to support the fuel cycle transitions analysis, based on the Fuel Cycle Option Campaign EG definition
+Set of archetypes developt to support the fuel cycle transitions analysis, based on the Fuel Cycle Option Campaign EG definition